-Opera VPN was shut down last April by the company behind the service, in a move that impacted people using the Android and iOS apps.
-However, the Opera browser’s inbuilt VPN continued unaffected.
-SurfEasy bought Opera VPN and later sold it to Symantec, the cybersecurity business.
-Today, SurfEasy is still operating the browser-based version as a white label product.
+Opera VPN was shut down in April 2018 by the company behind the service, in a move that impacted people using the Android and iOS apps.
+However, the free Opera desktop browser’s inbuilt VPN continued unaffected.
+Finally, in March 2019, a new free Opera VPN for Android was released with the iOS version release date still to be announced.

 There are a number of Opera VPN alternative services that now provide enhanced security, quicker speeds and better access to geo-locked and censored content.
-We have reviewed these for you and can recommend a number of platforms.
+We have reviewed and can recommend some of these for you.

 Every customer will have their own motivation for using a VPN.
 Factors to assess and weigh up when looking at a product to replace Opera VPN include:

 - Traffic logs (ideally, none!)